iamalaziz/feedback-app-demo/README.md

 # feedback-app-demo

 This is a demo repo for Feedback app.
 This project is built to practice React with Crud operations.
 I want to keep this project private.
 If you are interested in, feel free to contact me.
+This project can run only when you set up json-server on localhost.

 ### NPM packages and techs